iffy/iffy.github.com/_posts/2016-10-10-i-made-a-book.md

 1. I'm really curious how *real* illustrators do watercolor paintings for books.
 Cause...
 I just kind of hacked together my method as I went.

+1. It would probably work better to do important colors in one go (i.e. paint the skin on *all* the pages, then move to the hair on *all* the pages, etc...)

 1. Listening to people read your book out loud is really enlightening.

 1. Get feedback *early.*